Data Lakehouse, Data Architecture, Data Lake, Data Warehouse, Modern Data Stack

 Streaming Integration in Lakehouse Architecture

 One of the most powerful aspects of lakehouse architecture is its native support for both batch and streaming data processing.
-Modern data platforms must handle real-time data streams from applications, IoT devices, and event-driven systems.
+Modern data platforms must handle real-time data streams from applications, IoT devices, and event-driven systems, implementing what's known as Kappa architecture, a unified streaming approach that has largely replaced the older Lambda architecture pattern.

 Streaming Data Ingestion